mattpieterse/UNIFY-Project/README.md

 ###### Membership
 Join the growing community at [buymeacoffee.com](https://www.buymeacoffee.com/) to receive:
 - Early access to feature rich developer builds.
-- Membership only updates on roadmap progress and ideas in concept limbo.
+- Membership-only updates on roadmap progress and ideas in concept limbo.
-- Email notifications when updates drop.
+- Email notifications whenever updates drop.
 - High priority bug support and feature requests.
-- VIP role in the official discord server.
+- VIP roles within the official discord server.

 *Remember that you can always opt for a one-time payment option at the support tab!*
 ### Contributing